hero image of multiple logos with vanta as the top third party risk management software solution

 • Accountability is rising.
 Compliance and security leaders face greater responsibility when vendor security failures occur, making third-party risk a board-level concern.

 • Manual processes don’t scale.
-Questionnaire-driven reviews create backlogs when each assessment takes weeks, pushing 76% of organizations to adopt automated risk workflows.
+Questionnaire-driven reviews create backlogs when each assessment takes weeks, pushing teams toward automation: 46% of organizations say a vendor of theirs has suffered a data breach, and IT teams spend 6.5 hours a week reviewing vendor risk.

 • Continuous monitoring replaces snapshots.
 Point-in-time assessments leave gaps as vendor security postures change between reviews, increasing exposure between review cycles.